schilling-p/ohmygit/README.md

 ### Dev Setup
 - make sure that port 80 is open on your system
+- if you are running Linux use the command sudo chown -R 989:989 git_repos to give the necessary permissions to the backend container
+- after you have created a repository, you can push to it by doing git push http://localhost:3001/<username>/<repo_name.git>
 ```sh
 # Install Docker
 git clone https://github.com/schilling-p/ohmygit.git